01-edu/public/subjects/ai/time-series/README.md

 # Exercise 2: Financial data

-The goal of this exercise is to learn to use Pandas on Time Series an on Financial data.
+This exercise aims to familiarize you with handling financial data using Pandas, particularly focusing on time series analysis and computations related to stock prices.

 The data we will use is Apple stock.

-1. Using `Plotly` plot a Candlestick
+1. Before performing specific tasks, ensure your data is preprocessed adequately.
+Check for missing values, convert string dates to datetime objects, and set the date column as the index.
+This step ensures a clean dataset for subsequent operations.

+2. Use `Plotly` to generate a candlestick chart based on the provided Apple stock data.
+Ensure the plot includes Open, High, Low, and Close prices.
+The date column should be set as the index (formatted as datetime).

-2. Aggregate the data to **last business day of each month**.
+3. Aggregate the data to **last business day of each month** using Pandas.
 The aggregation should consider the meaning of the variables.
 How many months are in the considered period ?

-3. When comparing many stocks between them the metric which is frequently used is the return of the price.
+4. When comparing many stocks between them the metric which is frequently used is the return of the price.
 The price is not a convenient metric as the prices evolve in different ranges.
 The return at time t is defined as

-- (Price(t) - Price(t-1))/ Price(t-1)
+- `(Price(t) - Price(t-1))/ Price(t-1)`

-Using the open price compute the **daily return**.
-Propose two different ways **without for loop**.
+Compute **daily returns** based on the Open price without using a for loop.

+There are two recommended methods: utilizing the `pct_change` function and implementing a vectorized approach using the provided formula.

 ---